Meta-AF: Meta-Learning for Adaptive Filters: Introduction

-The contributions of our work are as follows: 1) We present the first general purpose method of meta-learning AF algorithms~(update rules) directly from data via self-supervision~(no labels required).
-2) We apply our approach to all canonical AF architecture categories including system identification, inverse modeling, prediction, and~(informed) interference cancellation.
-3) We show how a single hyper-parameter configuration of our approach, trained with different datasets and losses, can outperform all common AF baselines and/or several past state-of-the-art methods according to one or more evaluation metrics and are suitable for real-time operation on commodity hardware.
-Compared to our previous work on AEC in single-talk~\cite{casebeer2021auto}, we present several new core contributions including core algorithmic improvements and extensive validation across tasks.
-We release demos for each task and open source code\footnote{Please see: \url{https://jmcasebeer.github.io/projects/metaaf}}, including all baselines, creating an extensive resource for AFs.
+The contributions of our work are as follows: 1) we present the first general-purpose method of meta-learning AF algorithms~(update rules) directly from data via self-supervision~(no labels required) 2) we apply our approach to all canonical AF architecture categories including system identification, inverse modeling, prediction, and~(informed) interference cancellation and 3) we show how a single hyperparameter configuration of our approach, trained with different datasets and losses, can outperform all common AF baselines and/or several past state-of-the-art methods we compare against according to one or more evaluation metrics and are suitable for real-time operation on commodity hardware.
+Compared to our previous work on single-channel single-talk AEC~\cite{casebeer2021auto}, we present several new improvements including 1) an improved loss, 2) additional inputs to our learned optimizer and 3) an updated development for multi-block, multi-channel AFs with coupled updates and 4) extensive experimentation on four new applications.
+We release demos for each task and open source all code\footnote{For demos and code, please see \url{https://jmcasebeer.github.io/projects/metaaf} and \url{https://github.com/adobe-research/MetaAF}, respectively.} including baselines. \time{{\mathrm{t}}} \freq{\mathrm{k}} \mic{{\mathrm{m}}} \buffer{\mathrm{b}} \frame{\tau}